ZackJorquera/MarsImageThing/README.md

 In order for this to be done different filters must be used to get the reflectance at any point

 # Code
 This code is made in c# using the [MonoGame XNA Framework](http://www.monogame.net/) with Visual Studios.
-All code for the UI can be found in: MarsImageThing/Game1.cs The classification algorithum can be found in: MarsImageThing/ClassifyImage.cs and MarsImageThing/SpectralDataPoint.cs
+All code for the UI can be found in MarsImageThing/Game1.cs The classification algorithm can be found in: MarsImageThing/ClassifyImage.cs and MarsImageThing/SpectralDataPoint.cs

 ## How The Code Works to Classify The Images
 ### Key Concepts